JohnPaton/johnpaton.github.io/content/posts/calvin.md

     """Calculate Calvin's total expected wait time on his journey home.

     Args:
-        n_lights (INT): The number of lights on the journey n_wands (INT): The number of times Calvin can use his wand
+        n_lights (int): The number of lights on the journey n_wands (int): The number of times Calvin can use his wand

     Returns:
-        FLOAT: The total expected time spent waiting at lights
+        float: The total expected time spent waiting at lights
     """
     # maximum time per timer
     counter_max = 80